Set up a Subversion repository

 Prerequisites

-These steps assume you're setting up your SVN repository on your DreamHost server.
+These steps assume you are setting up your SVN repository on your DreamHost server, and that you have a DreamHost shell account with SSH access.
 View the SSH overview article for instructions on logging in to your server.

 This example uses the repository name my_project, and the repository location is in the /home/username/svn/ directory.